mlrun/mlrun/docs/change-log/index.md

 - Supports creating a feature vector over several feature sets with different entity.
 See [Creating an offline feature vector](../feature-store/feature-vectors.html#creating-an-offline-feature-vector).
 - Supports SQLSource for batch ingestion.
 See [SQL data source](../data-prep/ingest-data-fs.html#sql-data-source).
 - Supports SQLTarget for storey engine.
 (Spark is not yet supported.)
 See [SQL target store](../data-prep/ingest-data-fs.html#sql-target-store).
-- Supports Spark using Redis as an online KV target.
-See [Breaking changes](#breaking-changes) and [example]()*?????*
+- Supports Spark using Redis as an online KV target, which cause a breaking change.
+See [Breaking changes](#breaking-changes).
-- The username and password for the RedisNoSqlTarget are now configured using secrets, as <prefix_>REDIS_USER <prefix_>REDIS_PASSWORD where \<prefix> is the optional RedisNoSqlTarget 'credentials_prefix' parameter.
+- The username and password for the RedisNoSqlTarget are now configured using secrets, as `<prefix_>REDIS_USER <prefix_>REDIS_PASSWORD` where \<prefix> is the optional RedisNoSqlTarget `credentials_prefix` parameter.
 See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store).
 - Offline data can be registered as feature sets.
 See [Create a feature set without ingesting its data](../feature-store/feature-sets.html#create-a-feature-set-without-ingesting-its-data).
 - `get_offline_features` supports Spark Operator and Remote Spark.

 #### Projects

-- When defining a new project from scratch, there is now a default` context` directory: "./", which is the directory that the MLRun client runs from unless otherwise specified.
+- When defining a new project from scratch, there is now a default` context` directory: `./`, which is the directory that the MLRun client runs from unless otherwise specified.

 #### Serving graphs